Cookbook » Runtime Tasking

 taskflow.emplace([&tf=others[n]](tf::Runtime& rt){

-// the caller worker will not block but corun these
+// the caller worker will not block on wait but corun these

 // taskflows through its work-stealing loop